Top 10 Things to do in Muscat in One Day

 Visit Muscat Fish Market

-Watch sunset at Muttrah Corniche
+Watch the Sunset at Muttrah Corniche

 Muttrah Corniche